-How to Use the STAR Technique in Interviews
+How to Master the STAR Technique in Interviews

 The STAR technique for successful interviews outlines the most important elements an interviewee should factor into the preparation for any successful job interview.
 This technique is often referred to as the SAR and PAR techniques as well but essentially deals with the same elements.
 STAR is an abbreviation of the following: